mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Zero-Slot options beyond the standard vacuum-proofing and ‘sticky’ paws, a Ceiling Cat can run up to MCr1 or more.
-The robot tends to develop a strong attachment to its owner and its cat-like personality makes second- hand Ceiling Cats finicky purchases.
+The robot tends to develop a strong attachment to its owner and its cat-like personality makes second-hand Ceiling Cats finicky purchases.
 Although SURD offers a programming reset service for ‘only’ Cr20000, it sometimes does not take.